Main content

 • At approximately ¾ mile, there is a 120-foot section of trail that starts at 11% grade for 15 feet.
 The following 105 feet is at a 10% grade.

-Accessible section (Currently not accessible): 1.4 miles roundtrip, 1 hour
+Accessible section (includes parking lot): 1.4 miles roundtrip, 1 hour

 Entire trail: 3 miles roundtrip, 2 hours